Fruit State Specialist

-Fire blight cankers of various sizes can develop on twigs, limbs, and even the trunks of trees.
-The bacteria can colonize an area where the bark has been wounded (pruning cuts, hail damage, mechanical damage, etc.), or move systemically through the tissues of the plant from infected blossoms or shoots.
+Fire blight cankers of various sizes can develop on twigs, limbs and even the trunks of trees.
+The bacteria can colonize natural openings in the bark, such as lenticels, and areas where the bark has been wounded from pruning cuts, hail damage or mechanical damage; or it can move systemically through the tissues of the plant from infected blossoms or shoots.
 In either case, the infected area will become discolored and superficially sunken.
 Cankered areas do not penetrate deeply into the wood.
 A sticky ooze containing billions of bacterial cells often develops in the region of these cankers in the spring and early summer, especially during wet weather.
 Because of the high sugar content of this ooze, infected limbs and cankered areas often develop a sooty black overgrowth of fungi.

 Eliminate fire blight infections by pruning out diseased branches.
 Dormant pruning to remove overwintering infections helps reduce inoculum for the next season.
 Remove pruned material from the orchard.
 Beginning about one week after petal fall, monitor the orchard to locate blighted limbs for removal.
 On young trees, and those on dwarfing rootstocks, early strikes in the tops of the trees often provide inoculum for later infections of shoots and sprouts on lower limbs near the trunk, which may result in tree loss.
 Give these early strikes in the tops of trees a high priority for removal.
 Always cut an infected branch at least 8 to 12 inches below the visible injury or canker.
-A greater distance below infections may be required on major branches, scaffolds, or trunks in May or June, when blight bacteria are moving rapidly.
+In May or June, when blight bacteria are moving rapidly, a greater distance below infections may be required on major branches, scaffolds or trunks.
 Ideally, an infected shoot or branch should be removed at its point of attachment, without damaging the branch collar.
 The appearance of new infections below a pruning cut indicates that the cuts were not made far enough below the infection and the bacteria had already spread past the cutting point.

 To avoid spreading bacteria during pruning, dip or spray the pruning tool before each cut with a 10 percent solution of bleach (one part bleach to nine parts water).
 Dry and oil tools after use to prevent rust.